RoelVoordendag/messaging_api/README.md

 - Error Handling
   - [X] Learn on how to handle errors from find queries
   - [X] How do I return a error from the API when something is not correct
+  - [ ] How do we catch errors when unwrapping uuid parses

 use migration::{Migrator, MigratorTrait};